Learning resources about First Nations, Inuit and Métis across Canada

 A resource about Indigenous sport heroes that includes various educational activities, for students from kindergarten to Grade 12.

 Immerse yourself in the diverse languages, cultures and arts of Indigenous Peoples.
 Learn how to say "Hello" in an Indigenous language, watch a film or documentary by an Indigenous filmmaker, or visit a virtual museum.

 Indigenous Languages | Translation Bureau

 Tools, courses, exercises and other resources for teaching and learning Indigenous languages.

 An article from Statistics Canada using data from the 2021 Census of Population.
 It provides a portrait of the Indigenous languages spoken by First Nations, Inuit and Métis in Canada, highlighting the diversity of Indigenous languages by geographic region.

-This article from the Canadian Encyclopedia is a great resource to understand the wide variety of Indigenous languages and dialects that are spoken across Canada.
+A resource to better understand the wide variety of Indigenous languages and dialects spoken across Canada.

-Vast collection of First Nations-, Inuit- and Métis-created films from different periods of history and on a variety of subjects.
+Vast collection of Indigenous-made films on a variety of subjects.